Snapp-X/snapp_cli/README.md

 Make sure that system cache bin directory is added to your system's PATH to use snapp_cli globally. follow this link for more information: [Running a script from your PATH](https://dart.dev/tools/pub/cmd/pub-global#running-a-script-from-your-path "Running a script from your PATH")

 ## Usage
-Using Snapp CLI is straightforward.
+Using snapp_cli is straightforward.
 Once installed, you can use it to set up and manage your Raspberry Pi for Flutter development.
 Let's start with `bootstrap` command.

 ### Bootstrap Command
-The most important command in Snapp CLI is the bootstrap command.
+The most important command in snapp_cli is the bootstrap command.
 This command is interactive and guides you through the entire setup process, making your remote device(Raspberry Pi) ready for Flutter development with minimal effort.

 To use the bootstrap command, simply run: